smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 --- abstract

-This document describes 3GPP network elements that are capable of rate-limiting a UDP 4-tuple to communicate an upper bound on achievable bitrate termed "throughput advice" to implement SCONE protocol.
+This document identifies applicability of SCONE signal in a mobile network and outlines operational considerations, or manageability of SCONE signal in the operator network.
+Importantly, this document also describes 3GPP network elements that are capable of rate-limiting a UDP 4-tuple to communicate an upper bound on achievable bitrate termed "throughput advice" to implement SCONE protocol.

 --- middle

 # Introduction

 This document describes applicablity and manageablity of SCONE protocol in the networks and applicaiton endpoints.
-It focuses on cellular networks, however, the could very well applicable for other access networks.
+It focuses on mobile networks, however, this document is also applicable to other access networks.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Background
-## Overview of User Plane Network Element in Mobile Packet Core
+# User Plane Network Element in Mobile Packet Core

 This section describes 5G mobile packet core to explain the role of user-plane network element in mobile packet core and reasons why the 5G User Plane